 Decreasing binary fraction with stellar mass into the brown dwarf regime (Fontanive et al. 2018)

-With this survey, I showed that stars hosting massive planets on very short separations are almost all part of multiple-star systems.
-These results demonstrates that binarity plays a crucial role in the existence of these planetary systems.
-This high binary rate is also larger than for lower-mass planets on similar orbits, suggesting that the influence from stellar companions only affect high-mass planets.
+In a first paper, I showed that stars hosting massive planets and brown dwarfs on very short separations are almost all found in multiple-star systems, demonstrating that binarity plays a crucial role in the existence of these planetary systems.

-The very high binary fraction of stars hosting massive planets and brown dwarfs on close orbits (Fontanive et al. 2019)
+The very high binary fraction of stars hosting massive planets and brown dwarfs on close orbits (Fontanive et al. 2019a)

 Occurrences of directly-imaged exoplanets